Spaxe/keystore/README.md

-# Keyring - keeps your private keys in one place.
+# Keyring - keeps your keys in one place.

 ## THIS IS AN EXPERIMENT.
 DO NOT USE IN PRODUCTION.